emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 Amazing.
 There's one question you may have:

+**What is `self.owner?.address`?**

-**What is `self.owner?.address`** - `self.owner` is a piece of code you can use inside any resource that an account is holding.
+ `self.owner` is a piece of code you can use inside any resource that an account is holding.
 Since a Collection resource will live inside an account's storage, we can use `self.owner` to get the current account that is holding that specific Collection inside their storage.
-This is super helpful for identifying who is doing an action, especially in the case where we want to communicate who we're depositing to and withdrawing from.
+This is super helpful for identifying who is doing an action, especially in the case where we want to communicate who we're depositing to and withdrawing from. `self.owner?.address` is merely the address of the owner.

 Next, think about what the `@NonFungibleToken.NFT` type is.
 It's a more generic type than just `@NFT`.
 Technically, literally any NFT on Flow all fit the `@NonFungibleToken.NFT` type.
 This has pros and cons, but one definite con is that now, anyone can deposit their own NFT type into our Collection.
 For example, if my friend defines a contract called `BoredApes`, they can technically deposit that into our Collection since it has an `@NonFungibleToken.NFT` type.
 Thus, we have to add something called a "force cast" to our `deposit` function: